theGaryLarson/CFA-Project-Factory/project-factory/incident-resolution-procedures.md

 #### Transformative Justice

 Transformative justice is a framework that seeks to address systemic issues that may have contributed to or encouraged the harmful behavior (e.g., systems or policies that reward bad behavior, or failure to educate newcomers about standards of conduct).
-If the CoC Committee determines there are any such systemic issues, the CoC Committee will recommend to the appropriate CNCF governing body or committee that such issues be addressed and, if appropriate, the CoC Committee may offer advice or other support.
+If the CoC Committee determines there are any such systemic issues, the CoC Committee will recommend to the appropriate CFA governing body or committee that such issues be addressed and, if appropriate, the CoC Committee may offer advice or other support.

 ### Factors that the CoC Committee will consider